-Any felt scraps left after a sewing project, like maybe this one?
+Any felt scraps left after a sewing project, like maybe making all this diy felt play food?
 Don’t throw them away!
 Why?
 You can use them as a simple play activity for kids.
-How?
-Read on…
+This is how.

 - cut two or three (or more, depending on the child’s age) colors of leftover felt into shapes of your choice.

 - Add several containers or bowls or cups – as many as there are colors of felt – and that’s it.